niplav/site/two_people_on_a_planet.md

 A very similar problem was discussed in a Mathematics Stack Exchange post:

-> Suppose you and your friend* end up on a big sphere.
+> Suppose you and your friend end up on a big sphere.
 There are no visual
 > cues on where on the sphere you both are, and the sphere is way bigger
 > than you two.
 There are no means of communication.
 You can determine
-> your relative position and direction by navigating the stars**.
+> your relative position and direction by navigating the stars.
 You can
 > move anywhere, and your friend too.
 > Upon inspecting the sphere, you see it is rock-solid, so you cannot
 > create markings.
 To protect the environment, you are not allowed to